 Normandy Campaign of 1944 - and the famous assault of elements of the British 7th Armoured Division, during the Battle of Villers-Bocage on June 13 1944 - were to elevate him to the status of a legend.
 While in command of a single Panzerkampfwagen VI Tiger, Wittmann destroyed up to 14 enemy tanks including Cromwells, Sherman Fireflys and M3 Stuart tanks and two 6-pounder anti-tank guns and several armoured Universal and Loyd Carriers and half-tracks in a very short time in and around Villers-Bocage.
 Michael Wittmann, nicknamed 'The Black Baron, is credited with the destruction of 138 tanks and 132 anti-tank guns, along with an unknown number of other armoured vehicles making him one of the worlds top scoring Panzer aces, together with Hauptmann Johannes Bölter (schwere Panzer-Abteilung 502), SS-Oberscharführer Ernst Barkmann (2.SS-Panzer-Division Das Reich), Lieutenant Otto Carius (schwere Panzer-Abteilung 502) and Feldwebel Kurt Knispel (12.Panzer-Division) who was the top scoring ace of World War II with 168, possibly as high as 195, tank kills.

 Michael Wittmann was killed aged 30 on August 8 1944 while taking part in a counterattack ordered by SS-Brigadeführer Kurt Meyer of the 12.SS-Panzer-Division Hitlerjugend to retake tactically important high ground near the town of Saint-Aignan-de-Cramesnil.
 There is however considerable conflict surrounding the exact details of Wittmann's death.
 The unmarked field grave of Tiger n°007's crew was discovered in 1983.
 It was possible to identify the remains by Wittmann's dental records and his driver SS-Unterscharführer Heinrich Reimers identification tag.
 They were then reinterred together at the German war cemetery of La Cambe in France.
 Units: 1.SS-Panzer-Division Leibstandarte SS Adolf Hitler and schwere SS-Panzer-Abteilung 101.
 Awards among others: Knight's Cross of the Iron Cross with Oakleaves and Swords.
-Here's a link to an interview with Michael Wittmann recorded by KB SS-Hauptscharführer Dieter Menninger shortly after the Villers-Bocage action on June 13 1944.
-Clip and screenshots: Michael Wittmann as SS-Obersturmführer shortly after the award of the Swords.
-The film was shot only a few weeks before he met his end in a fiery ambush in Normandy.
-Footage from Die Deutsche Wochenschau.
-FU.
+Here's a link to an interview with Michael Wittmann recorded by KB SS-Hschaf.
+Dieter Menninger shortly after the Villers-Bocage action on June 13 1944.
+Clip and stills: Michael Wittmann as SS-Obersturmführer shortly after the award of the Swords.
+The film was shot only a few weeks before he met his end in a fiery ambush in the Calvados in Normandy.
+Die Deutsche Wochenschau.

 SS-Sturmmann Rudolf "Rudi" Hirschel (radioman) 24/1/3 – 44/8/8 (20 years old),